jhoneill/OctopusTools/README.md

 *   Only a few functions have meaningful help.
 My plan is to move the  help out to markdown files for *Platypus* to work with.
 *   As yet there are no *Pester* tests.
 *   Some of the functions use the `ImportExcel` module.
 If it is not present that functionality is designed to fail gracefully.
+*   One function will also use the Burnt Toast module for notifications; if it isn't present the parameters for it go away.
 *   A PSD1 file loads type and format information, utility classes and the .PSM1.
     In turn the PSM1 loads all the functions from PS1 files in Public and/or Private directories and at the moment these are not fully organized.
 I'm moving towards one file per function, sharing the same name,